Hackers News Hackers News

 Tool Policy Enforcement Bypass

-This local agent policy-enforcement bypass has been fixed in the latest release by applying a final, comprehensive policy check to all bundled tools before merging them into the active tool set.
+This local agent policy-enforcement bypass has been rectified in the latest release by implementing a final, comprehensive policy validation check for all bundled tools before they are integrated into the active tool set.

 Host Override and Credential Exposure

-To address this risk, the OpenClaw team has updated the software to block the API host setting from being injected via workspace environment files, effectively preventing this credential-stealing attack.
+To mitigate this risk, the OpenClaw team has updated the software to block the API host setting from being injected via workspace environment files, thereby thwarting this potential credential-stealing attack.
+These findings underscore the critical importance of securing AI agent frameworks against both prompt injection and local environment manipulation.
+The swift patching of these issues highlights the continuous need for robust security monitoring in the rapidly evolving landscape of artificial intelligence deployments.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.